Infineon/mtb-example-wifi-mcuboot-rollback/README.md

    This step will generate the following files in the same *\<factory_app_cm4>/scripts/* directory:

-   1. *mosquitto_ca.crt* - Root CA certificate
+   1. *mosquitto_ca.crt* – Root CA certificate
-   2. *mosquitto_ca.key* - Root CA private key
+   2. *mosquitto_ca.key* – Root CA private key
-   3. *mosquitto_server.crt* - Server certificate
+   3. *mosquitto_server.crt* – Server certificate
-   4. *mosquitto_server.key* - Server private key
+   4. *mosquitto_server.key* – Server private key
-   5. *mosquitto_client.crt* - Client certificate
+   5. *mosquitto_client.crt* – Client certificate
-   6. *mosquitto_client.key* - Client private key
+   6. *mosquitto_client.key* – Client private key

 7. The *\<factory_app_cm4>/scripts/mosquitto.conf* file is pre-configured for starting the Mosquitto server for this code example.
 You can edit the file if you wish to make other changes to the broker settings.

-8. Starting the Mosquitto MQTT server:
+8. Start the Mosquitto MQTT server:

    - **Using the code example in TLS mode (default):**